IMPAIRMENT

 The company has complied with the number of layers prescribed under the Companies Act, 2013.

-(h) Details of crypto currency or virtual currency
+(g) Details of crypto currency or virtual currency

 The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.

-(i) Utilisation of borrowed funds and share premium
+(h) Utilisation of borrowed funds and share premium

-No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
+foreign entities (Intermediaries) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by or on behalf of the Company (Ultimate Beneficiaries).
 The Company has not received any fund from any party(s) (Funding Party) with the understanding that the company shall whether, directly or indirectly lend or invest in other persons or entities identified by or on behalf of the Company (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(j) Valuation of PP&E, intangible asset and investment property
+(i) Valuation of PP&E, intangible asset and investment property

 The company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.

-(k) Registration of charges or satisfaction with Registrar of Companies
+(j) Registration of charges or satisfaction with Registrar of Companies

 There are no charges or satisfaction which are yet to be registered with the Registrar of Companies beyond the statutory period.

-(l) The quarterly returns or statements filed by the Company with banks or financial institutions are in agreement with the books of account of the Company.
+(k) The quarterly returns or statements filed by the Company with banks or financial institutions are in agreement with the books of account of the Company.

-INOTEEU SHARE-BASED PAYMENTS_
+45 SHARE-BASED PAYMENTS

 The Board of Director's and Shareholders of the Company had approved the grant Employee Stock Units Plan 2023 ("RSU Plan 2023") on June 9, 2023 and July 25, 2023 respectively, in accordance with the terms and conditions of the Jyothy Labs Employees "RSU Plan 2023".